(Keeneland / Photos by Gene McLean)

 From the Keeneland Media Team:

-The September Sale continues Monday and runs through Friday with all sessions beginning at 10 a.m.
+The September Sale continues tomorrow and runs through Friday.
+All sessions begin at 10 a.m.
+ET.

-The auction also is being is streamed live at Keeneland.com.
+The entire September Sale is streamed live at Keeneland.com.